slatedocs/slate/source/includes/_endpoint-batch.md

   }
 }
 ```

+Editors can include hidden variables to be included, else users with view
+access on the dataset to be appended can request their personal variables to
+be included.

 This can also be combined with a `filter` key to select only a subset of rows
 to be included.
 The filter must be valid on variables on the dataset to be